SebastianAlcock/sponsor-approvals-judging-process/README.md

 flask run
 ## View the database:
     2 methods:
-        - install DB Browser for SQLite and open the capstone.db file (preferred)
+        - install DB Browser for SQLite and open the capstone.db file from this repo(preferred - gives a visualization for the DB)
         - use terminal to execute SQLite commands:
             - run sqlite3, .open capstone.db, .tables